WPDevelopers/embedpress/readme.txt

 License: GPLv2 or later
 License URI: https://opensource.org/licenses/GPL-3.0

 EmbedPress lets you embed videos, images, posts, audio, maps and all other types of content into your WordPress site with one-click and showcase it beautifully for the visitors.

 == Description ==

 EmbedPress lets you embed videos, images, posts, audio, maps and all other types of content into your WordPress site with one-click and showcase it beautifully for the visitors.
+Classic Editor, Gutenberg & Elementor all supported.

 🔥RICH MEDIA EMBEDS FROM MORE THAN 75 SITES